Who We Are

 Bastrop County is unique for the "Lost Pines," a stand of loblolly pines separated from others by more than 100 miles and its distinctive DNA.
 Bastrop State Park was established in 1938 to guarantee its preservation.
 County residents of like mind had been meeting, birding together, and carrying out Christmas Bird Counts beginning in 1977.
 They organized Bastrop County Audubon Society as a National Audubon chapter in 1982.
 Biological scientist David Mitchell was first president.
 In 1985 and again in 1991, led by Barbara Carson, BCAS hosted the annual Audubon State Council meetings.
 Ornithologist David Nichols, president in 1989, documented county bird life and published the article "The Adaptability of Night Herons."
 In August, 1991, David Carson won a National Audubon education award for his work with the State Textbook Review Committee, and Glenn Whitehead and Judy Ing won an award for the Bird Calls newsletter.
 David Carson also served on the National Audubon board for three years.
 During the 90s, BCAS was known for the Bat Education Program scripted by Joan Russell and presented to fourth graders throughout the county. in 1998, we developed study guides for the McKinney Roughs Conservation Education Center, featuring art by member Margie Crisp.

 Beginning in 2000, we installed blue bird and screech owl nest boxes, constructed by Richard Hulsey, in Bastrop and Buescher State Parks.
 In 2013, the Lost Pines Master Naturalists joined in this on-going project by constructing more than 15 new latest-design nest boxes.
+Three years later, when the State Park golf course discontinued operation, we removed all our nest boxes, restored, and remounted along the Colorado River near Colovista.

 In 2006, in collaboration with an Eagle Scout candidate, we sponsored construction of a wildlife-viewing blind in Bastrop State Park.
 (This blind, unfortunately, was to be lost in the Bastrop County Complex fires in 2011.)
 In February, 2007, Priscilla Jarvis won a Point of Light volunteer award from the Bastrop Chamber of Commerce.